Importance of Separating Business and Personal Finances

 4. Don’t mix personal expense receipts with business

-With the world turning digital there are tons of business tools that allow you to track your expenses, both personal and business.
-The habit of keeping expense records physically by organising receipts respectively in separate folders to avoid mixing expenses is a great way to keep personal and business finance separate.
+With the world turning digital tons of business tools allow you to track your expenses, both personal and business.
+The habit of keeping expense records physically by organizing receipts in separate folders to avoid mixing expenses is a great way to keep personal and business finances separate.

 Furthermore, it is easy to cross-check online transactions made through debit or credit cards when you have receipts.
 In addition to this, if you keep proper records of receipts, you can avoid fines during audits.
 A habit of keeping receipts incurred for business and personal purposes separately is always a great way to track expense records along with many other benefits at tax time.

 It is premium advice that financial advisors always give.
-It helps you track your personal earnings, simultaneously separating your personal finance from the business.
+It helps you track your earnings, simultaneously separating your finances from the business.
 So in case you pay yourself every month from your business account, you can easily track and separate your business and personal finances.

-6. Don’t pay your personal bills from your business finance
+6. Don’t pay your bills from your business finance

-There are many other things such as a car, smartphone, and other utilities that you might be used for both business and personal use.
-In this case, you should have a clear picture of how much finance you can use from the office and how much from your personal account.
-In case you have been using the common utilities for personal use then you should pay for the same from your personal account accordingly.
+There are many other things such as a car, smartphone, and other utilities that you might use for both business and personal use.
+In this case, you should have a clear picture of how much finance you can use from the office and how much from your account.
+In case you have been using the common utilities for personal use then you should pay for the same from your account accordingly.

 Final words

 Whether you are a business or just setting up a new business, you should always follow the golden rule of keeping personal and business finance records separate which will help you in many ways.
-When your business needs financial support during that time lenders may analyse your both business and personal finance in order to decide on your company’s financial status.
+When your business needs financial support during that time lenders may analyze both business and personal finance to decide on your company’s financial status.

-Moreover, you will have peace of mind when you have a business and personal finance separate so you can evaluate where your company stands and what your financial status is.
-It will give a clear picture to make you decide if you can invest in your personal finance and how much financial support you can provide when your business needs a boost.
+Moreover, you will have peace of mind when you have business and personal finance separate so you can evaluate where your company stands and what your financial status is.
+It will give a clear picture to make you decide if you can invest in your finances and how much financial support you can provide when your business needs a boost.

 In this article, we have listed a few benefits of keeping personal and business finance separate.
 Though this good habit will also give you peace of mind during audit and tax time.
 We hope you find this article informative and useful.